SOTIF-SE/SOTIFA/README.md

 ## Overview

 - The method systematically evaluates the safety of autonomous vehicles in open and uncertain environments, quantifying the ADS **SOTIF risk**.To enhance SOTIF evaluation adaptability, we extend the property set **"EnvAADL"**, which captures hybrid external dynamic environments.
 Engineers can use EnvAADL (Environmental Architecture Analysis and Design Language) to develop and understand ADS efficiently, supplement key information in existing AADL models, and reuse them for assessment.
-To address the huge state space caused by continuous behaviors and uncertain environments, we provide efficient ERV (EUCA Risk Value) mechanisms for quantification, enabling **SOTIFA** to perform end-to-end SOTIF assessment based on STPA (Systems-Theoretic Process Analysis).
+To address the huge state space caused by continuous behaviors and uncertain environments, we provide efficient ERV (EUCA Risk Value) mechanisms as a reference value for quantification, enabling **SOTIFA** to perform end-to-end SOTIF assessment based on STPA (Systems-Theoretic Process Analysis).

 ## Installation: